-If verification is required, and you don't provide it, you won't receive aid from the SFA Programs, and you might not receive aid from other sources.
+If verification is required, and you do not provide it, you will not receive aid from the SFA Programs, and you might not receive aid from other sources.
 You should make a photocopy of your application (or print out a copy of your FAFSA Express application) before you submit it.
 This way, you have a copy of the data you submitted for your own records.
 So be sure you keep all documents and that the information you report is accurate.

-WHEN DO APPLY?
+WHEN DO I APPLY?

-Apply as soon AFTER January 1, 1998 as possible.
-(You can't apply before this date.)
-It's easier to complete the application when you already have your 1997 tax return, so you may want to consider filing your taxes as early as possible.
+Apply as soon AFTER January 1, 1999 as possible.
+(You can not apply before this date.)
+It is easier to complete the application when you already have your 1998 tax return, so you may want to consider filing your taxes as early as possible.

-Do not sign, date, or send your application before January 1, 1998.
+Do not sign, date, or send your application before January 1, 1999.
 If you apply by mail, send your completed application in the envelope that came with it.
 It is already addressed, and using it will ensure that your application reaches the correct address.

 NOTE: You must reapply for federal aid every year.
-Also, if you change schools, your aid doesn't go with you.
+If you change schools, your aid does not transfer with you.
 Check with your new school to find out what steps you must take to continue receiving aid.